Updownquark/MUIS/README.md

 Quality User Interface Creation Kit

+This project is deprecated.
+I've done a hard pivot on this idea, pulling the core concepts into the Qonfig and Quick APIs in the Qommons and ObServe projects, respectively.
+I may refer back to this document and this project for ideas on how to make those APIs better, but the entire implementation of this is abandoned.

 My user inteface architecture

 (Copied from the old repository description at https://code.google.com/p/webapplicationmarkup/, so may not be up-to-date and may call itself WAM or MUIS occasionally)